 When you book the optional activity package, the tour will run as follows:

-Our South Africa tour starts as we leave the city of Johannesburg behind and we make our way east through the coalfields of the Mpumalanga province.
-Our route today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
-This afternoon there will be an opportunity to join an optional Sundowner Drive.
+We begin our adventure group tour from Johannesburg to Cape Town as we leave the city of Johannesburg behind us and make our way east through the coalfields of Mpumalanga.
+Our journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
+This afternoon there will be an opportunity to join an optional sundowner drive.
 Booking is essential and your guide can assist on departure this morning.

 While those who elect to do the optional morning walk will have an earlier start, we set out a little later today and travel the short distance to the Panorama Route.
 Strung along the escarpment that divides the central plateau and low-lying bushveld of the Kruger, the sights of the Panorama route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window before returning to camp in the late afternoon.

-Day 5 Swaziland - Isimangaliso, Greater St Lucia
+Day 6: Swaziland - St Lucia, South Africa

 We set out this morning for a day of hiking to explore the mountains of the Drakensberg, along our way we will have the opportunity to view examples of San rock art with a local guide.
 While we encourage everyone to make the most of the day in mountains, we may offer separate options depending on the activity level of the group.
 With a number of trails available we can ensure that we cater to every need, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.